dmerand/donald.merand.org/_posts/2012-07-19-more-music-of-mine-latif-learned-little-ruins.md

 *Little Ruins* is an album that I wrote and recorded in 2006, in Upstate New York, Montpelier, France, and Boston, MA.
 I wrote it under the moniker "Latif Learned", which strangely enough is an actual way to interpret my real name.

-In spite of my lenghy previous post about the "Demo" and "Conversations" EP, I'm not going to write much about these songs.
+In spite of my lengthy previous post about the "Demo" and "Conversations" EP, I'm not going to write much about these songs.
 I alluded to this in the last post, but I think it's generally best if you come to your own conclusions without my biases operating on you.

 I hope you enjoy it, and feel free to share it.
 I've decided to release the album under a [Creative Commons](http://creativecommons.org) license.
 Details at the bottom of the page.

 - [Something Close to Happy](http://embed.donaldmerand.com/1342710016/01-Something-Close-to-Happy.mp3)
 - [Moans](http://embed.donaldmerand.com/1342709986/02-Moans.mp3)